Overrelaxed Sinkhorn-Knopp Algorithm for Regularized Optimal Transport: Conclusion and perspectives

 \section{Conclusion and perspectives}

 The SK algorithm is widely used to solve entropy regularized OT.
+In this paper we have first shown that RNA methods are adapted to the numerical acceleration of the SK algorithm.
+Nevertheless the global convergence of such approaches may not be ensured.

-The use of overrelaxed projections turns out to be a natural and simple idea to accelerate convergence while keeping many nice properties of this algorithm (first order, parallelizable, simple).
+Next, we demonstrate that the use of overrelaxed projections is a natural and simple idea to ensure and accelerate the convergence, while keeping many nice properties of the SK algorithm (first order, parallelizable, simple).
 We have proposed an algorithm that adaptively chooses the overrelaxation parameter so as to guarantee global convergence.
 The acceleration of the convergence speed is numerically impressive, in particular in low regularization regimes.
 It is theoretically supported in the local regime by the standard analysis of SOR iterations.

 This idea of overrelaxation can be generalized to solve more general problems such as multi-marginal OT, barycenters, gradient flows, unbalanced OT~\cite[chap.
 4]{chizat2017these} but there is no systematic way to derive globally convergent algorithms.
 Our work is a step in the direction of building and understanding the properties of robust first order algorithms for solving OT.
-More understanding is needed regarding SOR itself (global convergence speed, choice of $\theta_0$), but also its relation to other acceleration methods~\cite{2016arXiv160604133S,2017arXiv170509634A}.
+More understanding is needed regarding SOR itself (global convergence speed, choice of ${\theta_0}$), but also its relation to other acceleration methods~\cite{2016arXiv160604133S,2017arXiv170509634A}.